 The Via Center will be the community leader in healthy aging initiatives by creating and supporting health and wellness programs, education on aging, mature adult advocacy, and family and individual support services with an emphasis on intergenerational learning and research.

-The Via Center is open for Phase II, with all Covid safety and health protocols in place.
+The Via Center is open for Phase III, with all Covid safety and health protocols in place.

 Pandemic Fun!
 We have a new Social Distance Socializing (SDS) Program thanks to support from AARP.